Akua Reindorf KC

 • Appointed to prosecute internal disciplinary proceedings against the leader of an Oxbridge college.

-• With Karon Monaghan KC, defending the LGB Alliance in the First Tier Tribunal against the challenge brought to its charitable status by Mermaids, the first case of its kind.
+• Successfully defending the LGB Alliance in the First Tier Tribunal against the challenge brought to its charitable status by Mermaids, the first case of its kind (with Karon Monaghan KC).

 • Acting for Aysha Khanom, founder of The Race Trust, in her claim against Leeds Beckett University in which she argued that Critical Race Theory was a protected belief.